srescio/windowsxp-bookmarks/README.md

+![enter image description here][1]

 ## Windows XP Bookmarks ★ ##

-End of support has come for Windows XP, on [8th of April 2014][1] Microsoft officially discontinued critical security updates for the platform thus declaring its death, and now that it is gone...it has become *vintage*!
+End of support has come for Windows XP, on [8th of April 2014][2] Microsoft officially discontinued critical security updates for the platform thus declaring its death, and now that it is gone...it has become *vintage*!

 It was the most loved (not much maybe) and hated (**a lot**) OS worldwide for 12 long years, so paying a memory tribute to it is a given.

-This webapp revives the Windows XP graphic shell as an HTML5 showcase for bookmarks published with [Xmarks][2] extensions.
+This webapp revives the Windows XP graphic shell as an HTML5 showcase for bookmarks published with [Xmarks][3] extensions.

 ## The icons ##